irena-flextool/flextool/docs/index.md

 This user guide will build a small system step-by-step.
 It assumes you will be using Spine Toolbox as the front-end.
 If you are using the Irena FlexTool web-interface, the instructions still apply, but the example figures look different.
 If you are interested in the reference section, please find them in this [page](https://irena-flextool.github.io/flextool/reference).

-The small system is also available in the FlexTool repository ('Init.sqlite') and can be opened with the Spine Toolbox database editor.
-However, the default workflow for IRENA FlexTool executes the scenarios from the 'Input_data' database.
-It is empty by default, so you need to copy the contents of the 'Init' database to the 'Input_data' database when you wish to run the scenarios in this tutorial.
-To copy the data, one needs to execute the `Initialize` workflow item: select the item, press `Execute selected` from the toolbar.
-The data will be also copied, along with running the model, if the whole workflow is executed using `Execute project`.
+The small system is also available in the FlexTool repository (***Init*** SQLite database) and can be opened with the Spine Toolbox database editor.
+However, the default workflow for IRENA FlexTool executes the scenarios from the ***Input data*** database.
+It is empty by default, so you need to copy the contents of the ***Init*** database to the ***Input data*** database when you wish to run the scenarios in this tutorial.
+To copy the data, one needs to execute the ***Initialize*** workflow item: select the item, press ***Execute selected*** from the toolbar.
+The data will be also copied, along with running the model, if the whole workflow is executed using ***Execute project***.
 More information on how to set-up and use the Spine Toolbox front-end in [here](https://irena-flextool.github.io/flextool/irena-flextool-workflow-shortly-explained).

 - [Building a small test system](#building-a-small-test-system)
   - [1st step - a node with no units](#1st-step---a-node-with-no-units)